ISilviu/testing-react-apps/README.md

 # Beginning Next.js Testing: Jest & React-Testing-Library Guide - Code Repository

-This repository contains the code used in the  [Beginning Next.js Testing: Jest & React-Testing-Library Guide](https://isilviu.com/blog/beginning-nextjs-testing-jest-and-react-testing-library-guide/).
+This repository contains the code used in the  [Beginning Next.js Testing: Jest & React-Testing-Library Guide](https://isilviu.com/blog/beginning-nextjs-testing-jest-and-react-testing-library-guide/) article.
 The code is organized in a way that matches the structure of the article and is designed to help readers understand and replicate the results described in the article.

 ## Getting Started